mu-ns/ffxiv-subs-bot/README.md

 STORAGE_PATH=<PATH TO STORE TIMERS DATA>
 ```

-All of this information can be found [in your discord application](https://discord.com/developers/applications/).
+All of this information can be found [in your Discord application](https://discord.com/developers/applications/).

-### Install slash commands
+### Deploy Commands

 The bot commands are setup in `deploy-commands.js`: